Titanic Museum & Giant’s Causeway

 I was really lucky, that the guide, driver and the people in the bus were so friendly and warmhearted.

-They let me charge my phone, took pictures of me and drank a Guiness with me.
+They let me charge my phone, took pictures of me and drank a Guinness with me.

-I love to go to places were your problems become so small, they seem disappear in the deep blue ocean and the grass green fields, and Giant’s Causeway is one of those places.
+I love to go to places where your problems become so small, they seem disappear in the deep blue ocean and the grass green fields, and Giant’s Causeway is one of those places.

 © Jasmine L.